Elephant Parade, Part 5: Dangling Pointers and Double Deletes

 - So it might be hard to notice that something is wrong.
 Watch out!

-A related problem is called a double-delete error.
-That's when you use a dangling pointer in a delete
+A related problem is called a double-delete error, where you use a dangling pointer in a delete

-statement, which tries to deallocate something that has already been deallocated.
-Usually this will cause a crash.
+statement, which attempts to deallocate something that has already been deallocated.
+Usually this issue will cause a crash.

 Fix It For Real